A review of the following research paper:

 Autistic observers may have rated autistic adults lower on videos because they observed indications of significantly higher anxiety, as compared to observations of neurotypical subjects.
 This explanation is anecdotal, based upon personal experiences in which I have found it literally impossible to record a quality video introduction for an employment interview.
 As a result of anxiety and frustration from attempting to record a video, I took myself out of consideration for a high-paying job.

-Additionally, another member of the Embrace ASD Community on Facebook shared a similar experience in trying to record a video for an employment interview.
+Additionally, another member of the Embrace Autism Community on Facebook shared a similar experience in trying to record a video for an employment interview.
 One weakness in this study is that the researchers made an assumption that autistic and neurotypical observers were similar in evaluations without asking observers to explain their ratings.
 There was no mention of anxiety being considered a possible factor affecting the behavior of autistic subjects.

 (2) Recognition of autistic traits among autistic video subjects